 Success across the entire field requires that the various elements of solar and space physics research programs— the enabling foundation comprising theory, modeling, data analysis, innovation, and education, as well as ground-based facilities and small-, medium-, and large-class space missions—be deployed with careful attention to both the mix of assets and to the schedule (cadence) that optimizes their utility over time.

-These guiding principles form a vision for heliophysics, in which the primary sub-disciplines make scientific progress through a balanced portfolio of flight projects – from sounding rockets to s to large missions – theoretical and observational investigations, while recognizing that these pieces are embedded within a larger system science framework.
+These guiding principles form a vision for heliophysics, in which the primary sub-disciplines make scientific progress through a balanced portfolio of flight projects – from sounding rockets to CubeSats to large missions – theoretical and observational investigations, while recognizing that these pieces are embedded within a larger system science framework.
 Achieving this vision requires a rebalancing of the heliophysics program.

 Rebalancing the program